47.6 F

 In an email obtained by the Mercury, Chris Kaiser, policy director for ACLU of Virginia, recommended the House Education subcommittee remove references to “religious,” “spiritual” services and “chaplins” from the bill.

-“Hiring or otherwise allowing chaplains in public schools would amount to state-sponsored religion and lead to religious proselytization and coercion of students, as well as other violations of the U.S. and Virginia Constitutions,” Kaiser wrote.
+“Hiring or otherwise allowing chaplains in public would amount to state-sponsored religion and lead to religious proselytization and coercion of students, as well as other violations of the U.S. and Virginia Constitutions,” Kaiser wrote.

 Kaiser said in deciding which chaplains to hire or accept as volunteers, schools will inherently give preference to particular denominations, violating the “clearest command” of the establishment clause: “[O]ne religious denomination cannot be officially preferred over another.”